vincentaudebert/vatweb/README.md

 ### Google analytics setup

-To setup your Google Analytics ID you will need an environment variable: `GOOGLE_ANALYTICS_ID`.
+To setup your Google Analytics ID you will need an environment variable: `REACT_APP_GOOGLE_ANALYTICS_ID`.
-You can either set it directly into your Continuous Integration system or add `GOOGLE_ANALYTICS_ID=UA-XXXXXX-X` at the beginning of the `build` command in `package.json`
+You can either set it directly into your Continuous Integration system or add `REACT_APP_GOOGLE_ANALYTICS_ID=UA-XXXXXX-X` at the beginning of the `build` command in `package.json`

 ### Then